How Many More Days Till August 1? A Complete Guide to Date Calculation

 This is the dominant modern approach, but it's more than just "Google it."

-• The "Anchor Date" Mental Model: For quick estimates, use a known reference point.
-To give you an idea, you might know there are 31 days in July.
+- The "Anchor Date" Mental Model: For quick estimates, use a known reference point.
+As an example, you might know there are 31 days in July.
 From the 1st to the 31st is 30 days.
 So from any day in July to August 1 is simply (31 - current day) + 1?
 No, careful: from July N to August 1 is (31 - N) days.
 From July 20, it's 11 days (31-20=11).

 Real Examples: Why This Calculation Matters in Practice